AmadeusITGroup/kassette/README.md

 Besides where it is installed, you have at least two ways to install it:

-- from the npm registry: package's name is `kassette`
+- from the npm registry: package's name is `@amadeus-it-group/kassette`
 - from a git clone (see below)

 ### Installing from a git clone